 - requiring reassurance and approval from others

 It is important to note that children and adolescents

 Learn more about the cognitive, physical, and behavioral effects of anxiety.

 People with GAD often have co-occurring conditions.
 These may include:

-To receive a diagnosis of GAD, a person must have:
+To receive a diagnosis of GAD,